-Makeup activity due via OWL messages to Faculty Advisor within 48 hours of scheduled praxis session.
+Makeup activity due via email to Faculty Advisor within 48 hours of scheduled praxis session.
 More information below.

 Please note, the Absence from Clinical Learning Experiences policy applies to praxis.
 Students who miss greater than 20% of the praxis sessions (>1 session) in this course are subject to the outcomes of this policy, which may include an unsuccessful course outcome.

 Students will gather virtually with their faculty advisor to engage in a shared reflection and learning to integrate their placement learning experiences.
 Students will attend 3 group synchronous praxis sessions during placement.
 These praxis sessions will be structured and facilitated by the faculty advisor.

-Session Rotation 4 Rotation 5 Торіс 1 Oct 23 Nov 20 Transition to the clinical setting: Creating and using learning goals CLO: 6 2 Nov 6 Nov 27 Understanding plan of care CLO: 3 3 Nov 13 Dec 4 Supporting transitions in care CLO: 2, 3, 4, 5
+Session Rotation 1 (HOSP) Rotation 2 (HOSP) Торіс

+1 Oct 28 Nov 18 Transition to the clinical setting:

+Creating and using learning goals

+CLO: 6

+2 Nov 4 Nov 25 Understanding plan of care

+CLO: 3

+3 Nov 11 Dec 2 Supporting transitions in care

+CLO: 2, 3, 4, 5

 Students may be expected to attend both during and outside of clinical shifts.
-Students will be expected to participate actively in the sessions, and participation will be evaluated by the faculty advisor as a component of the collaborative evaluation.
-Exceptions for attendance will be considered based on schedule and active provision of care during session.
-Exceptions for attendance will be discussed with the faculty advisor, and students will submit a written reflection on the session topic in lieu of attendance.
-The written reflection will be 2 pages in length, and include 1 reference (scholarly, grey, or professional resources, e.g., College of Nurses or RNAO documents, would be appropriate), and will be submitted via OWL Messages to FA.
+Students will be expected to attend the Zoom session with their camera turned on and participate actively in the session.
+Participation will be evaluated by the faculty advisor as a component of the collaborative evaluation.
+Students are expected to attend praxis at all scheduled times.
+Students who are at placement during praxis are to inform their preceptor of this requirement and attend from the placement site.
+As praxis is virtual, students are expected to make plans to attend during placement, between shifts, and regardless of minor illness as there is no risk of infectious spread in the virtual environment.
+Absence policy applies to Praxis sessions, please refer to Policies section for additional information.
+For a maximum of ONE absence, students will submit a written reflection on the session topic in lieu of attendance.
+The written reflection will be 2 pages in length, and include 1 reference (scholarly, grey, or professional resources, e.g., College of Nurses or RNAO documents, would be appropriate), and will be submitted via email to FA.